Trending Topics

 Photo/Andrew Heuett

-The events of the past two years have been unprecedented in police work; 2020 was a chaotic year and 2021 saw some states passing catastrophic legislation curtailing the ability of law enforcement to protect their communities.
+The events of the past several years have been unprecedented in police work; 2020 was a chaotic year and 2021 saw some states passing catastrophic legislation curtailing the ability of law enforcement to protect their communities.
 Many officers became disillusioned, and I’m convinced every officer with more than a handful of years in my state at least pondered what they might do outside of their current profession.

 Elevated job stress